-These 0.1” Header pins are used to power and control varius appliances.
+These 0.1” Header pins are used to power and control various appliances.
 There are two ports on each hub.
-These connectors can be used for a limited range of applications in FIRST Tech Challenge, such as powering powered usb hubs.
+These connectors can be used for a limited range of applications in FIRST Tech Challenge, such as powering powered USB hubs.
 For more information on this port please see REV +5V Power Port Documentation and Game Manual Part 1.

 These 4-pin JST-PH style connectors are used for your digital inputs.
 There are 4 of these ports on each hub with a total of 8 channels labeled from 0-7.
-A device attatched to a digital port alternate between one of two states (e.g., on and off).
+A device attached to a digital port alternates between one of two states (e.g., on and off).
 One such device would be a button.
-It is to note that each port has two channels and devices such as the REV Touch Sensor will only operate on one channel (N+1).
+It is important to note that each port has two channels and devices such as the REV Touch Sensor will only operate on one channel (N+1).

 These 3-pin JST-PH style connectors are used for serial communication between REV Hubs.
 You would use this port if you wished to use a second REV Hub as described in this tutorial.
 Both RS485 ports can be used to add redundancy by using two cables connecting both ports between the REV Hubs.